Gas Exporting Countries Forum: Heads of State and Government Summits

 The 2nd Gas Summit was held in Moscow on July 1, 2013.
 The key outcomes of the 2nd GECF Summit were reflected in the Moscow Declaration: "Natural gas: the answer to the 21st century sustainable development challenges."
 The final communique stresses the importance of the fundamental principles of long-term contracts that guarantee the safety of investments for producers and preservation of prices for consumers.

 The 3rd GECF Summit was held 23 November 2015 in Tehran.
 The main topics were the transfer of expertise of members countries and pricing mechanism for natural gas.
 The participants also called for cooperation in ensuring the security of natural gas supplies to world markets.

 The 4th GECF Summit convened in Santa Cruz, Bolivia on November 24, 2017.
 The outcome of the Summit was the Declaration of Santa Cruz de la Sierra.
 Basic principles: promoting gas as a reliable, secure, clean source of energy.
 Attracting investment to the global natural gas market.
 Fair price for natural gas considering its energy efficiency and environmental benefits.

 As the outcome of the 5th Gas Exporting Countries Forum in Malabo The Declaration of Malabo was published.
 It stressed the importance of the role of natural gas for African countries.
 The GECF members have specified the terms of contracts between producers and consumers.
 To ensure that the pricing associated with oil indexation serves the benefit of the member countries to ensure the implementation of their projects.

 The Sixth Gas Summit of Heads of State and Government of GECF Member Countries will convey in Doha, Qatar on 18 November 2021.

 Membership

-The members are Algeria, Bolivia, Egypt, Equatorial Guinea, Iran, Libya, Nigeria, Qatar, Russia, Trinidad and Tobago, Venezuela and Angola, Azerbaijan, Iraq, Kazakhstan, Malaysia, Norway, Peru and the United Arab Emirates are observers.
+The members are Algeria, Bolivia, Egypt, Equatorial Guinea, Iran, Libya, Nigeria, Qatar, Russia, Trinidad and Tobago, United Arab Emirates, Venezuela while Angola, Azerbaijan, Iraq, Kazakhstan, Malaysia, Mauritania, Mozambique, Peru, Senegal are observers.
 Other countries like Turkmenistan, Brunei, Indonesia, Malaysia, and Yemen have participated at different meetings.
 Yemen is interested to become members of the organisation.

 Any gas exporting country can become a member, the full membership will be granted by the approval of at least three quarters of all members at the ministerial meeting.
 Also, to become an observer, a country can apply to the Secretariat.
 Such a resolution is adopted by a majority of three quarters of the members at the ministerial meeting.
 Observer members may attend ministerial plenary meetings and participate without the right to vote.